 Let's build a procedure to do the job of the redundant code blocks from Figure 21-2.
 In App Inventor, you define a procedure in a manner similar to how you define variables.
-From the Definition drawer, drag out either a to procedure block or a to procedure with result block.
+From the Procedures drawer, drag out either a to procedure block or a to procedure result block.
 Use the latter if your procedure should calculate some value and return it (we'll discuss this approach a bit later in the chapter).

-After dragging out a to procedure block, you can change its name from the default "procedure" by clicking the word "procedure" and typing the new name.
-The redundant blocks we're refactoring performed the job of displaying a list, so we'll name the procedure displayList, shown in Figure 21-3.
+After dragging out a to procedure block, you can change its default name by clicking the word "procedure" and typing a new name.
+The redundant blocks that you want to refactor carry out the job of displaying a list, so we'll name the procedure displayList, shown in Figure 21-3.

-Figure 21-3.
-Giving the procedure a name
+Figure 21-4.
+Click "procedure" to name your procedure